 As a lawyer, you possess substantial legal knowledge that can benefit others in your community.
 With the advent of the internet and podcasts, you have more avenues than ever to convey essential information to people seeking guidance in your areas of expertise.

 If you've been invited to be a guest on a podcast, congrats!
-Being on a podcast is fun way to share your expertise, experiences, and help others learn from your journey.
+Being on a podcast is a fun way to share your expertise, experiences, and help others learn from your journey.
 Here are five ways you can ensure your episode really shines (and avoid some unnecessary blunders)!

 Tip 1: Take Your Audio Seriously